Creating a module named 'my_module.py'

 The import statement lets you bring in the module’s functionality under a specified namespace.
 You can also use from my_module import greet to import specific functions or attributes into your current namespace.

-Using Built-in Modules
+Using Built-in Modules and Aliasing

-import math
+import math as m

-result = math.sqrt(25)
+result = m.sqrt(25)

 Creating and Using Packages

-# Creating a package named 'my_package'
+# Creating a package named 'ai_tools'

 # Directory structure: